markcunninghamuk/FluidTest/Readme.md

 - Ensure you understand the role of the `AggregateId`.
 Every record should always have a parent that links all the others together, for example an order has lines and has related entities, but the order is the aggregate.
 I can cleanup all of the created resources if I happen to know the order id for example.
 - Midway through you can change the `AggregateId`, but you must set it yourself using the `AssignAggregateId`.
 - As you use the framework more, you should see that the speed of writing tests increases due to the reusability of the classes and the enforcement of single responsible units / classes.

+## Referenced Components
+Thanks to the guys who have worked on Polly.
+It used to handle the retry mechanism internally. https://github.com/App-vNext/Polly

 ## Good luck